-Analeigh Padilla is a freshman at West Leadership Academy and has been with Impact 360 since her 7th grade year.
+Analeigh Padilla is a sophomore at West Leadership Academy and has been with Impact 360 since her 7th grade year.
 She is an avid cycling advocate and has represented Impact at the Youth Bike summit two years in a row.
 She is passionate about theater, writing and giving back to her community.
 She single-handedly initiated a project this winter to collect and distribute much needed items to women’s shelters.

 Francisco Samayoa is an 8th grader at West Leadership Academy in his second year with Impact 360.
 He shows amazing commitment to the program, hardly ever missing a day of practice and even attends extra practices on his off days to assist staff with the younger students.
 He is representing Impact 360 on the Front Rangers Junior Cycling Team this spring and summer, and won the Colorado Youth Cycling Championship in his age group.
 He is passionate about the sport of cycling and technology.